HiveDesk

 Working Hours

-Night shifts, defined as work between 8 p.m. and 6 a.m., are compensated at 125% of the regular hourly rate.
+Night shifts (8 p.m. to 6 a.m.) are limited to 7 hours and compensated at 125% of the regular hourly rate.
+Mixed shifts are limited to 7.5 hours.
 The minimum legal working age in Mexico is 15 years, and child labor is strictly regulated.
-Employees under 18 are not allowed to work night shifts or in hazardous conditions.
+Employees under 18 are not allowed to work overtime, night shifts, or in hazardous conditions.

 Payroll and Taxes